pcpratheesh/s3FilesZipper/README.md

 # s3FilesZipper
-Amazon lambda function to read s3 files and create as zip
+Amazon lambda golang function to read s3 bucket files and create as a zip.
+Move the created zip file into same or another bucket destination.

 # Steps